specialist in digestive health since 2008

 • Using digestive enzymes

-elimination-provocation diet
+Elimination-provocation diet

 The most reliable way of diagnosing food intolerance is the elimination-provocation diet which is followed under the supervision of a dietician.
 An elimination diet is followed over a period of time, usually 3-4 weeks.